-- 6.1 The Children's Services Threshold Document has been developed so that everyone working with children in Brighton and Hove has a common language for understanding the needs and risks surrounding children and their families. - 6.2 For example, if the school has concerns about a child and needs advice or support from the Front Door for Families, they will use the Threshold Document as a guide to understand the school's concerns and provide advice about what to do or to decide whether the child and family need social care involvement.
-The Threshold Document does not replace professional judgement, but it is intended to support decision-making and discussions between services and practitioners. - 6.3 It is important that staff members are familiar with the Threshold Document, which can be accessed at https://www.bhscp.org.uk/documents/brighton-hove-helping-children-and-families-threshold-document/

-- 6.4 The Threshold Document shows that a child's or family's additional needs can be on a range from none to very high, and that needs can shift from early help to child protection and back to preventative early help.
+- 6.1 The Children's Services The Right Support at the Right Time Framework Guide has been developed so that everyone working with children in Brighton and Hove has a common language for understanding the needs and risks surrounding children and their families. - 6.2 For example, if the school and nursery has concerns about a child and needs advice or support from the Front Door for Families, they will use the guide to understand the school and nursery's concerns and provide advice about what to do or to decide whether the child and family need social care involvement.
+The guide does not replace professional judgement, but it is intended to support decision-making and discussions between services and practitioners. - 6.3 It is important that staff members are familiar with the Right Support at the Right Time Framework Guide, which can be accessed here - 6.4 The Right Support at the Right Time Framework Guide shows that a child's or family's additional needs can be on a range from none to very high, and that needs can shift from early help to child protection and back to preventative early help.
 It covers children whose needs are increasing as well as children whose needs are decreasing after Children's Social Work Services involvement.
-The Threshold Document will help practitioners to identify the right level of support for the child in the least intrusive way while keeping the child safe. - 6.5 The Threshold Document identifies four levels of need.
+The Right Support at the Right Time Framework Guide will help practitioners to identify the right level of support for the child in the least intrusive way while keeping the child safe. - 6.5 The Right Support at the Right Time Framework Guide identifies three levels of need.